caesiumstudio/apporb/README.md

 1. Translation management for description, whatsNew, promotional text and keywords in app store. :white_check_mark:
 2. Screenshot generation for App Store and Play Store in the suitable resolutions. :white_check_mark:
 3. Simple but elegant screenshot templates. :white_check_mark:
 4. Marketing image generation for various social media platforms like Instagram and Twitter.
+(In progress)
 5. Firebase push notification testing for android and iOS apps. :white_check_mark:
 6. Read all the reviews and respond to them individually. :white_check_mark:
+8. App info update with name, subtitle and privacy policy link. :white_check_mark:
-7. App Icon Generation in different resolutions for android and export them in the corret directory.
+9. (Only Android) App Icon generation in different resolutions for android and export them in the correct directory.:white_check_mark:

 #### Feel free to suggest any feature you would like to have. :D